zc9syil5ya/swa-en-christian-sommer/README.md

 the frontend can be reached via the url `http://localhost:3000/`.
 Navigation in the frontend should be self-explanatory.

+!For the frontend to work, the backend must also be started.

 #### Test the project

 All tests can be started with a right mouse click `Run 'All Tests'` on the `java` folder in the test directory of the web module.